Early American currency: Colonial currency

-There were three general types of money in the Colonies of British America: the specie (coins), printed paper money and trade-based commodity money.
+There were three general types of money in the colonies of British America: the specie (coins), printed paper money and trade-based commodity money.
 Commodity money was used when cash (coins and paper money) were scarce.
 Commodities such as tobacco, beaver skins, and wampum, served as money at various times in many locations.

-Cash in the Colonies was denominated in pounds, shillings, and pence.
-The value of each denomination varied from Colony to Colony; a Massachusetts pound, for example, was not equivalent to a Pennsylvania pound.
+Cash in the colonies was denominated in pounds, shillings, and pence.
+The value of each denomination varied from colony to colony; a Massachusetts pound, for example, was not equivalent to a Pennsylvania pound.
 All colonial pounds were of less value than the British pound sterling.
-The coins in circulation during the Colonial Era were, most often, of Spanish and Portuguese origin.
-For most of the 17th and 18th century, the Spanish dollar was one of the few widely accepted denominations by the people, which resulted in it serving as the colonists' interim currency.
-The prevalence of the Spanish dollar throughout the Colonies, led to the money of the United States being denominated in dollars, rather than pounds.
+The coins in circulation during the colonial era were, most often, of Spanish and Portuguese origin.
+For most of the 17th and 18th centuries, the Spanish dollar was one of the few widely accepted denominations by the people, which resulted in it serving as the colonists' interim currency.
+The prevalence of the Spanish dollar throughout the colonies led to the money of the United States being denominated in dollars, rather than pounds.

 One by one, colonies began to issue their own paper money to serve as a convenient medium of exchange.
-In 1690, the Province of Massachusetts Bay created "the first authorized paper money issued by any government in the Western World".
+On December 10, 1690, the Province of Massachusetts Bay created "the first authorized paper money issued by any government in the Western World".
 This paper money was issued to pay for a military expedition during King William's War.
 Other colonies followed the example of Massachusetts Bay by issuing their own paper currency in subsequent military conflicts.

+The oldest surviving bill bears the date "February 3, 1690" and was for 20 Massachusetts shillings, equivalent to one pound.

-However, as the colonies began printing their own money, location-based socio economic issues soon followed.
-Most of these concerns were rooted in each colony having different values of the dollar, which made any inter-colony transactions a confusing mess.
+However, as the colonies began printing their own money, location-based socio-economic issues soon followed.
+Most of these concerns were rooted in each colony having different values of the dollar, confusing any inter-colony transactions.
 By the time Parliament decided to prohibit the printing of paper money in the colonies, their hired counterfeiters were able to take advantage of the common people, widening the gaps between socioeconomic classes.